enixdark/elixir-school/vi/basics/testing.md

 ### assert_raise

-Sometimes it may be necessary to assert that an error has been raised, we can do this with `assert_raise`.
+Sometimes it may be necessary to assert that an error has been raised.
+We can do this with `assert_raise`.
 We'll see an example of `assert_raise` in the next lesson on Plug.

 ## Test Setup